 3. Microsoft Surface Pro Vs Laptops: Collaboration Features

 One of the biggest points of confusion between Microsoft Surface Pro vs laptop computers is this: Since both platforms run Windows (or at least usually, in the case of laptop PCs), shouldn’t they both be capable of running the same software?

-Technically, yes, a laptop should be capable of running Microsoft Office, Microsoft Teams, and other collaboration software on the Windows 10 operating system.
+Technically, yes, a laptop should be capable of running Microsoft Office 365 for Business, Microsoft Teams, and other collaboration software on the Windows 10 operating system.
 However, there’s one major difference—Microsoft Surface Pro and Surface Go devices are purpose-built for MS Office and Teams.
 Every last part of the Surface family of devices is designed around creating ease of use and collaboration across Teams and Office software.